aspuru-guzik-group/mission_control/docs/index.rst

 Jobs
 ====
-You can use MissionControl to build parameterized job directories that you can run locally or on a cluster.
+You can build parameterized jobs that you can run locally or on a cluster.

-For example, you can build directories that run a computational chemistry package with different sets of inputs.
+For example, you can build a set of jobs that run a computational chemistry model with different parameters.

-See `user_guide/jobs` for more information.
+See `user_guide/jobs`.

-Flows
+Work Flows
 =====
-You can use MissionControl to define and run task-based workflows.
+You can use define and run task-based workflows.

 For example, you can define a workflow that first runs a model, and then runs an analysis job on the model outputs.

-See `user_guide/flows` for more information.
+See `user_guide/flows`.

 Requests
 ========
-You can use MissionControl to track whether a job or flow has already been requested with a given set of inputs.
-This helps you avoid running duplicate computations.
+You can track whether a job or flow has already been executed with a given set of inputs.
+This prevents the running of duplicate computations.

-See `user_guide/requests` for more information.
+See `user_guide/requests`.

 EntityDB
 ========
-You can use MissionControl to store data in a generalized `Entity-Attribute-Value Database
+You can store data in a generalized `Entity-Attribute-Value Database
 <https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model>`_.

-This database can be useful for storing results from parsed jobs that you want to use as inputs for future jobs.
+This database can store results from parsed jobs that you want to use as inputs for future jobs.

-See `user_guide/entity_db` for more information.
+See `user_guide/entity_db`.

 Combining Components